Location

 Program itinerary includes:

 Daily transportation will utilize Rome’s extensive public bus lines.
-The subway, necessarily limited by Rome’s status as a sprawling archeological site, will be used on occasion.
+The subway, necessarily limited by Rome’s status as a sprawling archeological site, will be used as well.
 The cost of public transportation passes is included in the program fee.

 Admission fees for all sites visited as a group are included in the program fee.